In some ways, reviewing Charles Schwab isn’t much different now than it would have been in the 1970s.

 With that in mind, here’s where Schwab’s choices leave something to be desired:

 - Aggressively leverages customer cash for profit.
 If brokerages offer free stock, mutual fund and options trades, they have to find some other way to turn a profit.
 Schwab focuses pretty heavily on cash.
-It sweeps uninvested cash into an account that pays a meager 0.01% interest rate.
+It sweeps uninvested cash into an account that pays a meager 0.48% interest rate.
 Its robo-advisor portfolios also devote an outsized percentage to cash when measured against competitors.
+The SEC even hammered Schwab with a huge penalty for these practices in 2022.
+More on that shortly.

 - Tools spread across multiple platforms.
 In order to take full advantage of everything Schwab offers, you’ll need to download a software program to your computer in addition to using the mobile app and website.